Hollywood Gold: Critical reception

 Hollywood Gold received positive reviews from critics, who praised its balance between commercial polish and McCollum's red dirt roots.
-Stephen Thomas Erlewine noted that while the EP's title evokes glamor and mainstream ambition, the music itself avoids the trappings of a major-label "sell-out" and instead presents a "glossy, full realization" of McCollum's Texas country sound.
+Stephen Thomas Erlewine wrote that the EP's title evokes glamour and mainstream ambition, while the music itself avoids the trappings of a major-label "sell-out" and instead presents a "glossy, full realization" of McCollum's Texas country sound.

 Billboard noted, "McCollum's voice is twangy and strong and the Texan's songwriting really stands out.
 There's nothing cookie-cutter about these songs."
 American Songwriter also stated, "Parker McCollum shines bright on his new EP Hollywood Gold."